smngvlkz/smngvlkz/README.md

 Integrates with MySQL database and Prisma ORM

 • alx-low_level_programming:
-Low-level programming skills and knowledge
+Low-level programming skills and knowledge.
-Data structures and algorithms implementation
+Data structures and algorithms implementation.
-Memory management and manipulation
+Memory management and manipulation.
-System calls and input/output
+System calls and input/output.
-Debugging and testing tools
+Debugging and testing tools.

 • Desktop-Automation-App:
-Desktop organization and automation
+Desktop organization and automation.
-File monitoring and sorting
+File monitoring and sorting.
-File format recognition and allocation
+File format recognition and allocation.
-Customizable and extensible
+Customizable and extensible.

 • Discord-clone-app:
 Real-time chat application